RommelTJ/sql_and_postgresql_notes/Section17/Section17.md

 * Need to show a list of posts a user was mentioned in?
 * Need to show a list of the most-often mentioned users?
 * Need to notify a user when they've been mentioned?

+## Considerations on Photo Tags vs Caption Tags

+Tag solution #1:
+* `tags` table has x, y coordinate columns, where null means tag in a caption.
+* Upside is one single table for all mentions / tags.
+* Downside is that they're two different kinds of things.

+Tag solution #2:
+* Two tables: `photo_tags` and `caption_tags`.

+* Do you expect to query for `caption_tags` and `photo_tags` at different rates?
+If so, perhaps separate tables.
+* Will the meaning a `photo_tag` change at some point?
+If so, perhaps different tables.